code-423n4/docs/structure/frequently-asked-questions.md

 ### I submitted a finding but then realized it was invalid.
 Do I need to contact Code4rena?

-You can go to the `Your Findings` tab (located to the right of `Details`) on the specific audit page and open the specific finding.
+You can go to the `Your Findings` tab (located to the right of `Details`) on the specific audit page and open the finding.
 There you will see an option to `Withdraw` the finding.

 ### Can I edit my findings post-submission?